a2stuff/a2d/res/notes/testplan.md

     * Selects the last item.
 * Hold down the mouse button on the scrollbar's up arrow or down arrow; verify that the scrolling continues as long as the button is held down.
 * Click on an item.
 Verify it is selected.
 Click on white space below the items (if possible).
 Verify that selection is cleared.
-* Hold the down arrow to scroll to the bottom of the list.
-Hold the up arrow to scroll to the top.
-Verify the correct items redraw.

 For the Sounds DA:
 * Click on an item.
 Verify it is selected, and plays the sound.
 Click on the same selected item.
 Verify it plays the sound again.